 Career Services also helps students by holding seminars on resume preparation and interview techniques.

 Both onstage and behind-the-scenes opportunities abound at BJU.
 Every semester, you’ll have the chance to participate in the biannual Shakespearean productions that are a part of the Concert, Opera & Drama Series.
-You’ll also have numerous opportunities to collaborate with fellow theatre majors on student-run productions, similar to the recent productions of Our Town and Sherlock Holmes.
+You’ll also have numerous opportunities to collaborate with fellow theatre majors on smaller productions, similar to the recent productions of The Mousetrap and Sherlock Holmes.

-- Biannual Shakespeare productions: Nearly every semester students can get involved in the Shakespeare production.
+Shakespeare Productions: Nearly every semester students get involved in the Shakespeare production.
 There are usually many acting roles open to students, including understudy positions for the lead roles so you can learn from your faculty members on the job.

 Your faculty bring to their classes many years of teaching experience as well as experience in the theatre and communication fields.
-Many of them are heavily involved in BJU’s operas, plays and other productions.
+They are actively involved in BJU’s operas, plays and other productions.